Generic Name: doxycycline hyclate

 Susceptibility Testing Methods

 Quantitative methods are used to determine antimicrobial minimum inhibitory concentrations (MICs).
 These MICs provide estimates of the susceptibility of bacteria to antimicrobial compounds.
-The MICs should be determined using a standardized test method (broth and/or agar).1,2,4,6,7 The MIC values should be interpreted according to the criteria provided in Table 1.
+The MICs should be determined using a standardized test method1,2,4,6,7 (broth or agar).
+The MIC values should be interpreted according to the criteria provided in Table 1.

 For anaerobic bacteria, the susceptibility to doxycycline can be determined by a standardized test method5.
 The MIC values obtained should be interpreted according to the criteria provided in Table 1.